List of NFL quarterbacks with 5,000 passing yards in a season: 4,000 passing yards in a season

 4,000 yards passing in a season was once considered a rare feat but has lost a bit of significance over the years.
 During the fourteen-game era, only Joe Namath of the New York Jets passed for over 4,000 yards in a season with 4,007 yards passing in the 1967 AFL season.
 During the 1980s and 1990s, 4,000 yards became the standard for the league leaders in the NFL.
 Over the last decade, 4,000 yards has become almost commonplace in the NFL for quarterbacks.
-In the 2016 season alone, thirteen quarterbacks passed for over 4,000 yards, while the 1990 season, for example, had only one 4,000 yard passer and the 1978 season (the first with a sixteen-game schedule) had zero.
 This may be a result of less emphasis being placed on the running game and rule changes that serve to offer greater protection to quarterbacks and their receivers.
-Every team except the Chicago Bears has had a 4,000 yard quarterback season, with the Bears and Jets being the only ones to never have had one with a sixteen/seventeen game schedule.
-Peyton Manning and Tom Brady have had the most 4,000 yard seasons (fourteen).
+Every team except the Chicago Bears has had a 4,000 yard quarterback season, with the Bears and Jets being the only ones to never have had one with a 16 or 17 game schedule.
+Peyton Manning and Tom Brady have had the most 4,000 yard seasons (14).